 Early Years Practitioners and teaching assistants in the Early Years classrooms are an essential part of the learning process, taking an active part in the planning and preparation of work, responsibility for activities and, under the direction of the class teacher, involvement in observation and assessments.
-In the Reception classroom there is a full time teacher and teaching assistant who is qualified to Level 3 in Early Years.
+In the Reception classroom, there is a full-time teacher and teaching assistant.
 All staff are given the chance to reflect on their work with children and families in a supportive way with their line manager.
 This is in addition to regular appraisals and staff training and is intended to discuss issues and identify solutions as well as developing their personal effectiveness.
 The statutory ratios are always met.